lookymlive/rentride/docs/CONTRIBUTING.md

-# 🤝 Contributing to Car Go Rentals
+# 🤝 Contributing to RentRide

-Thank you for your interest in contributing to Car Go Rentals!
+Thank you for your interest in contributing to RentRide!
 This document provides guidelines and instructions for contributing.

 ---